Nutmeg Health Benefits

 Also, daily use of this spice is not recommended.

-It is a wonderful spice with several health benefits.
+It is a beautiful spice with several health benefits.

-However, it should be used correctly in the right doses.
+However, this spice should be used correctly in the proper doses.
 Jaiphal, if consumed excessively, can be dangerous for the body.

 It is not an appropriate choice during pregnancy.
-It would be best if you avoided it during pregnancy because it may prove fatal.
+It would be best to avoid it during pregnancy because it may prove fatal.

 Yes, it contains chemicals that can have a calming and relaxing effect on children.

-However, make sure your child does not consume too much of this spice as excessive use can be dangerous to health.
+However, ensure your child does not consume too much of this spice, as excessive use can harm health.

-Incorporating it in your diet isn't difficult.
-Just grate some it in a warm cup of milk, and you're good to go!
+Incorporating it into your diet isn't difficult.
+Grate some of it in a warm cup of milk, and you're good!
 You can also make tea or a decoction.
 We have a couple of recipes to guide you through.

-It has a rich, fragrant aroma and unique flavor that makes it an excellent tea ingredient.
+It has a rich, fragrant aroma and unique flavor, making it an excellent tea ingredient.
 Making tea with it is very easy.

 You need to boil water.
-Add a teaspoon of powder of it, ginger shreds or powder, sugar, and your usual amount of tea leaves.
+Add a teaspoon of the powder, ginger shreds or powder, sugar, and your usual amount of tea leaves.